 8. Thank Your Clients & Celebrate Your Stylists/Therapists

 Why not celebrate your stylists and therapists achievements and experience?
 Make it a time to say congrats – to your staff – and thank you – to your clients.
 Sarah Schupp, from UniversityParent, explains: “The first thing I do when I increase prices is say thank you to customers.
 I sincerely express my appreciation for the risk they took on me, and then I’m transparent with them about why I need to raise prices.
 I make sure they understand why we’re asking for more money and why our product is worth more now than when they started.
 It doesn’t always work, but most customers tend to be understanding.”

 9. Make Yourself Available To Chat

-When you’ve announced your new salon price list, be prepared to answer many questions – on all platforms.
-Don’t brush these questions off, taking the time to chat with your clients will smoothen the entire process.
+When you’ve announced your new salon prices, be prepared to answer any questions.
+Don’t brush these questions off.
+If you’re worried about negative backlash, taking the time to chat with your clients will smoothen the entire process.